 Recently we decided the paddle the north end of Alum Creek Reservoir.
 To get started we put in at the Howard Rd launch and headed north.
 Early in the year we can expect to see both migrating and breeding warblers along the shore.
 In late July, from all we can tell, the warblers are no longer present.
 If they are, they’re being real quite.
 So what would we see?
 Since it was a beautiful day, cool temperatures and a light wind, it didn’t matter too much.
 It was a great day for a paddle.

 As we made our way up the reservoir we did manage to see Spotted Sandpipers, Green Herons, Cormorants, Kingfishers, Terns, Great Blue Herons, Hummingbirds, Peewee’s, Phoebe’s, a Bald Eagle and even a Yellow Billed Cuckoo.
 Not bad!
 However, the real star’s of the day were all the Osprey’s.
 The nesting platforms at the north end of Alum Creek Reservoir were very successful this year.
 There were too many birds to count!

-Category: Alum Creek, Alum Creek Reservoir, Alum Creek State Park, birding in central ohio, canoeing in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Ohio Nature, photography Tagged: Canon D30, Canon T3i, Double-crested Comorant, Kingfisher, Osprey, Panasonic FZ-150, Wolf Spider
+Category: Alum Creek, Alum Creek Reservoir, Alum Creek State Park, Birding in Ohio, canoeing in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Ohio Nature, photography Tagged: Canon D30, Canon T3i, Double-crested Comorant, Kingfisher, Osprey, Panasonic FZ-150, Wolf Spider

 A look at life in the borders